Rice (Oryza sativa) Bran and Soybean (Glycine max) Meal: Unconventional Supplements in the Mead Production

 Accepted: 13 November 2021

-rice bran extract; soybean meal extract; commercial supplement; fermentation; mead
+rice bran extract; soybean meal extract; commercial supplement; honey must fermentation; mead production

 Research background.
-Due to the lack of nitrogen in honey, the fermentation may be limited or delayed, in addition to stimulating the production of unpleasant sensory compounds, such as sulfur derivatives.
-The use of natural supplements has been investigated as low-cost alternatives for mainly correcting the nutritional deficiency of nitrogen in honey must in mead production.
+Due to the lack of nitrogen in honey, fermentation of honey must is limited or delayed, in addition to stimulating the production of unpleasant sensory compounds, such as sulfur derivatives.
+The use of natural supplements has been investigated as low-cost alternatives mainly to correct the nutritional deficiency of nitrogen in honey must in mead production.

 Experimental approach.
-Initially, the physicochemical characterization of the extracts was carried out.
-The fermentative performance of three yeasts [Saccharomyces bayanus Premier Blanc (SbPB), Saccharomyces cerevisiae Montrachet (ScM) and Saccharomyces cerevisiae Safbrew T-58 (ScST58)] in honey musts supplemented with rice bran (RBE) and soybean meal (SME) extracts was evaluated.
-The trials were compared with the fermentations of musts with commercial supplement (CS) and the control trials.
-Fermentations were carried out in Erlenmeyer flasks containing honey must supplemented with RBE, SME and CS (30 g/L), inoculated with 106 cells/mL and incubated at 30 °C for 264 h.
+Initially, the physicochemical characterization of the rice bran and soybean meal extracts was carried out.
+The fermentation of three yeasts (Saccharomyces bayanus Premier Blanc, Saccharomyces cerevisiae Montrachet and Saccharomyces cerevisiae Safbrew T-58) in honey must supplemented with 30 g/L rice bran or soybean meal extracts was evaluated.
+The trials were compared with the fermentations of the must with commercial supplement (30 g/L) and the control trials.
+Fermentations were carried out in Erlenmeyer flasks containing honey must with supplements, inoculated with 106 cell/mL yeast and incubated at 30 °C for 264 h.

 Results and conclusions.
 There was significant difference in the evaluated properties of the extracts, with the exception of reducing sugars.
-The fermentations with SME reached the highest cell concentrations, as well as the largest sugar consumption of glucose and fructose and ethanol.
-The glycerol concentrations slightly increased when SME and CS were used.
-The largest concentrations of succinic and acetic acids were registered in the control trials produced by SbPB, ScM and ScST58.
-There was no production of formic and lactic acids.
-Results showed that the extracts can be used as low-cost alternatives for correcting the nutritional deficiency of nitrogen in honey must since they presented results similar to the synthetic supplement.
+The fermentations with soybean meal extract reached the highest cell concentrations, as well as the largest consumption of glucose, fructose and ethanol.
+The glycerol concentrations slightly increased when soybean meal extract and commercial supplement were used.
+The highest concentrations of succinic and acetic acids were registered in the control trials produced by Saccharomyces strains Premier Blanc, Montrachet and Safbrew T-58.
+Formic and lactic acids were not produced.
+Results showed that the extracts can be used as low-cost alternatives for correcting the nutritional deficiency of nitrogen in honey must since their effect was similar to that of synthetic supplement.